 An OTC hearing aid will help you if you notice hearing issues only now and again—usually, in noisy places, groups or when you can’t see who is talking.

 Often your family and friends will notice your hearing loss first.
 They might complain that they need to repeat themselves, you don’t hear them shouting from the other room, or you turn the TV volume up high.
+Learn about these and other early warning signs of hearing loss.

 Who is not a candidate for an OTC hearing aid?